Vietnam Sourcing Guide // How To Find Suppliers And Manufacturers In Vietnam

 VTown.vn

 Vtown. vn is owned by Washin Engine Co. and is intended to be a database of Japanese companies manufacturing in Vietnam.
-They maintain an outstanding database of Vietnamese-based manufacturers in English that is easy to search.
+They maintain an outstanding database of Vietnamese-based manufacturers in English that is easily searchable.
 Since the factories in their database are large and Japanese-managed, you tend to find manufacturers with much higher quality control.
-I have used this database and found good suppers through them.
+I have used this database and found good suppliers through it.

 VietnamAZ

-VietnamAZ is made for American companies looking to buy and do business in Vietnam.
+VietnamAZ is designed for American companies seeking to invest and conduct business in Vietnam.
 They maintain an extensive database of suppliers.

 VietnameseMade.com

 VietnameseMade is another manufacturer database that focuses on the Vietnamese market.
-It is a B2B trade portal that helps connect buyers worldwide to sellers in Vietnam.
+It is a B2B trade portal that connects buyers worldwide with sellers in Vietnam.

 VCCI News

 While the website mainly provides news to Vietnamese exporters, it maintains a directory of businesses in Vietnam.
-Unfortunately, the directory is a bit simple and organized by category, so it's not easy to use.
+Unfortunately, the directory is somewhat simple and organized by category, making it difficult to use.

-Many buyers and companies do not like to put all their eggs in one basket; thus, many multinationals and larger volume FBA sellers have adopted a China + Vietnam Strategy.
-By sourcing and buying the same or similar products from both China and Vietnam simultaneously, you can take advantage of the best features of both countries and hedge your bets against any significant changes in one country.
-Moreover, with recent tariffs slapped against China, FBA buyers and major companies that use this policy could quickly shift production to Vietnam without any noticeable impact on their sales or supply chain.
+Many buyers and companies prefer not to put all their eggs in one basket; thus, many multinationals and larger-volume FBA sellers have adopted a China + Vietnam Strategy.
+By sourcing and buying the same or similar products from both China and Vietnam simultaneously, you can leverage the best features of both countries and hedge against any significant changes in one country.
+Moreover, with recent tariffs imposed on China, FBA buyers and major companies that utilize this policy could quickly shift production to Vietnam without any noticeable impact on their sales or supply chain.

-The China + Vietnam Sourcing strategy started with the clothing and footwear industries, which have been used for years.
+The China and Vietnam Sourcing strategy began with the clothing and footwear industries, which have been utilized for years.
 However, the dual-sourcing strategy is expanding quickly to several other industries.
 Even if you are already buying or manufacturing in China and do not plan to move, assessing the Vietnamese landscape is valuable to determine if you can do better here.
 Having a list of Vietnamese suppliers can also give you a backup plan if the manufacturing conditions in China suddenly change.
 A company needs to be robust and have redundant operations strategies to ensure the best service for its customers.

 Conclusion

-Vietnam may not entirely be at the scale of China.
-Still, a rapidly growing manufacturing base will only get bigger.
-One of the most significant pieces of advice I was given when I lived in China was never to show up late to the party.
+Vietnam may not be entirely on the same scale as China.
+Still, a rapidly growing manufacturing base will continue to expand.
+One of the most significant pieces of advice I received while living in China was never to show up late to a party.
 While the party has been in China for a few decades, it’s just getting warmed up in Vietnam.
 Meanwhile, China is slowing down, and Vietnam's future looks excellent.

 Cosmo Sourcing // Go Straight To The Source!